Table of Contents

 Visa tracks fraud-related chargebacks and TC40 data to determine if these thresholds are being met.
 Once a merchant is placed in the VFMP, they are automatically assigned liability for certain fraud-related chargebacks and may be subject to fines for every month they remain in the program.

 Only by rejecting fraudulent transactions and reducing their fraud rate and monthly fraud volume can merchants get themselves removed from the VFMP.

 When a merchant is enrolled in the VFMP, Visa may automatically file chargebacks against merchants when fraud-related disputes are raised.
-Unless the issuer first submits the dispute under a different chargeback reason code, this is the reason code that will be assigned to these automatic VFMP chargebacks.
+Unless the issuer first submits the dispute under a different chargeback reason code, code 93 will be assigned to these chargebacks.

-While most of these chargebacks will, in fact, be the consequence of true fraud activity, the fact that Visa does not give the benefit of the doubt to merchants in the VFMP means that friendly fraud chargebacks may slip through—and merchants have very little recourse for contesting chargebacks bearing this reason code.
+While most of these chargebacks will be the consequence of true fraud activity, the fact that Visa does not give the benefit of the doubt to merchants in the VFMP means that friendly fraud chargebacks may slip through—and merchants have very little recourse for contesting chargebacks bearing this reason code.

 The following best practices can help you avoid this kind of chargeback:

 - Require AVS and CVV matching for transactions that you process.